FND/tiddlywiki-svn-mirror/verticals/tiddlywiki.com/readme.txt

 The above recipes are named assuming the 2.4.2 release, and change according to the release.

 These recipes are used to build the content of www.tiddlywiki.com and an empty tiddlywiki.
 The script "bld" can be used to cook these recipes.
+Files are created in /cooked.

 After building, the "index" document needs to be saved in the browser once to set the title and generate the RSS feed.